algorandfoundation/algokit-cli/docs/cli/index.md

 ## project

-Commands available to run against your initialised AlgoKit project.
-For example you can bootstrap project dependencies, deploy your smart contracts or run any custom commands that have been defined. deployment of smart contracts in your project.
+Provides a suite of commands for managing your AlgoKit project.
+This includes initializing project dependencies, deploying smart contracts, and executing predefined or custom commands within your project environment.

 ```shell
 algokit project [OPTIONS] COMMAND [ARGS]...